worldviewer/ionic-social-scientific-v3/README.md

 A mobile app that helps people to think like a scientist about current events.

+I've decided to pivot on my interface.
+This third version will include a smart autocomplete search box which will traverse all of the content's text, but do so according to a prioritization scheme.

+Once the user selects a particular list item, it will give them the option of either browsing the entire selection using slide boxes, or alternatively they can seek to browse a particular claim or media format.

+Once I get this basic search and infrastructure in place, I'll be more thoughtfully addressing the various issues associated with image sizes.
+That's a necessary next step before I can break my infographics into parts.

 ## Defining the Problem of Modern Scientific Discourse

 <p align="center">